OctopusDeploy/blog/blog/2018-06/octopus-release-2018.6.md

 ## Breaking Changes

-The only change we're making is to remove the `Octopus.Server.exe external-worker` command which let you use a single Tentacle to replace the built-in worker.
+With the foundations for workers going in, we're removing the `Octopus.Server.exe external-worker` command which allowed a single Tentacle to replace the built-in worker.
 If you are already using Tentacle as an external worker, we will automatically migrate it as the first worker in the default worker pool.
 Learn about [managing external workers](https://octopus.com/docs/administration/workers/external-workers) in Octopus Deploy 2018.6 and newer.

+Also, because workers, like deployment targets, can be health checked, one of the arguments to health check and upgrade tasks has been tweaked.
+If you use the UI, nothing changes.
+If you insert tasks through the API with an argument, e.g. like `...ExecuteHealthCheck(environmentId: "Environments-21")` from the clients library, nothing changes.
+But if you create health check or upgrade with no arguments, this now means for all deployment targets and all workers.
+Use `restrictTo: "DeploymentTargets"` for all deployment targets and `restrictTo: "Workers"` for all workers.

 Otherwise there aren't any breaking changes in this release so you can upgrade worry free!